 Here are some answers to frequently asked questions.

-Is a sex educator like a sex therapist?
+Is a sexuality counselor and educator like a sex therapist?

 What does a consultation include?